 No, if you are offered a spot on campus it is only for the current year.

-- When will I have to pay the processing fee, acceptance fees, security deposit and licence fee in advance?
+- When will I have to pay the processing fee, acceptance fees, room deposit and room fee in advance?

 The $100 (non-refundable) processing fee is payable upon submission of your application.

-The Community and Building Levies, together with the Security Deposit and Licence Fees in Advance are payable to accept an offer of accommodation.
+The Community Levy, together with the Room Deposit and Room Fees in Advance are payable to accept an offer of accommodation.
 The payment date for this will be communicated within the offer itself.

 - What are the total fees and charges I need to pay to accept my offer to live on-campus?